 \subsection{Parameterized Quantum Circuits for Deep Reinforcement Learning}

-Variational quantum algorithms are a promising method to implement algorithms on current and near-term quantum computers as they are well suited for systems with a relative small number of qubits, noisy operation and limited coherence times~\cite{cerezo2021vqa}.
-Their basic principle of operation is the combination of a parameterized quantum circuit whose parameters are adjusted by a classical optimizer towards the desired outcome while evaluating the quantum circuit with adjusted parameters at each optimization step~\cite{mcclean2016}.
-First introduced in the context of variational quantum eigensolvers~\cite{peruzzo2014}, they became a major research area in quantum machine learning \cite{mcclean2016, mitarai2018, schuld2021a, cerezo2021}.
+Variational quantum algorithms are a promising method to implement algorithms on current and near-term quantum computers as they are well suited for systems with a relatively small number of qubits, noisy operations, and limited coherence times~\cite{cerezo2021vqa}.
+Their basic principle of operation is the combination of a parameterized quantum circuit whose parameters are adjusted by a classical optimizer toward the desired outcome while evaluating the quantum circuit with adjusted parameters at each optimization step~\cite{mcclean2016}.
+First introduced in the context of variational quantum eigensolvers~\cite{peruzzo2014}, they became a major research area in quantum machine learning~\cite{cerezo2021vqa}.